Keto Sourdough MasterClass™ — Ingredients

 Whole wheat flour naturally contains fewer carbs than white flour because it keeps all parts of the wheat kernel, including the fibre-rich bran and nutrient-dense germ.
 When white flour is made, these parts are removed, leaving mostly starchy carbohydrates.
 This is why whole wheat flour has more fibre, protein, and nutrients, but fewer carbs overall.

 As the dough ferments, the wild yeast and bacteria eat some of the sugars, reducing total carbs.
-This process also makes the bread more digestible and potentially lowers its impact on blood sugar.
-By combining whole wheat flour, low-carb add-ins, and the magic of sourdough fermentation, this recipe creates a bread that’s lower in carbs than traditional loaves, while still being delicious and nutritious.
+This process also may make the bread more digestible and potentially lowers its impact on blood sugar.
+By combining whole wheat flour, flexible keto add-ins, and the magic of sourdough fermentation, this recipe creates a bread that’s lower in carbs than traditional loaves, while still being delicious and nutritious.

 Health Benefits

-Whole wheat flour offers several health benefits due to its high fibre content and nutrient density:
+Whole wheat flour offers several qualities that may support health-conscious baking, thanks to its fibre content and nutrient density:

-- Digestive Health: The fibre in whole wheat flour aids in digestion and helps maintain regular bowel movements
+Digestive Health: The fibre in whole wheat flour may aid digestion and help maintain regular bowel movements.

-- Heart Health: Whole grains, including whole wheat flour, are associated with a reduced risk of heart disease due to their ability to lower cholesterol levels and improve overall heart health
+Heart Health: Whole grains, including whole wheat flour, are associated with a reduced risk of heart disease, and may help support healthy cholesterol levels.

-- Blood Sugar Control: The fibre and complex carbohydrates in whole wheat flour can help stabilize blood sugar levels, making it a better choice for individuals with diabetes, compared to refined flour
+Blood Sugar Support: The fibre and complex carbohydrates in whole wheat flour may help support stable blood sugar levels compared to refined flour.

-- Weight Management: The high fibre content promotes satiety, which can help control appetite and support weight management efforts
+Weight Management: The high fibre content may promote satiety, which may help with appetite control and weight management goals.

 Digestibility

 Regular whole wheat flour has a higher gliadin content compared to Einkorn, for example, which may make whole wheat less digestible for some individuals with gluten sensitivity.
 However, it’s still considered a healthier option than refined white flour.
-Sourdough fermentation makes the wheat more digestible.
+Sourdough fermentation may make the wheat more digestible.

 Baking Properties